opulo-inc/ohai/docs/operations/print-farm/index.md

 ### Sending

 We use a utility to upload all sliced files to our print farm.
 Open [FarmUpload](https://github.com/opulo-inc/farm-upload/releases) on your computer, select the `settings.json` file in the "Print Farm Files" Drive folder, and select the newly filled `slice` folder.

+### Making Small Tweaks

+Sometimes we need to make small updates to slicing files, or even little design tweaks between releases.
+If you need to do one of these, do the following:

+1. Drag the new source file into the `source` folder, making sure to delete the old one.
+We can always get the original back from the Github release, so don't worry about trying to preserve it.
+The `source` folder should not be ambiguous; one file / version in the folder at a time.
+2. Pop open the 3MF file that contains the file.
+Delete all the instances on the plate, and import your new stuff.
+3. Reslice and such, following all the same rules as above.
+4. When done, click `Export plate sliced file` and save it in TWO PLACES.
+We do this so it's easy to provision a new sd card, and *also* easy to just drop in the files that are updated beyond the initial provision (and handy for the FarmUpload tool!):
+   1. Directly in the `slice` folder.
+   2. Also in the `_piecemeal` folder in the `slice` folder.
+5. Save the 3MF.

+!!! danger "If you need fucky settings"

+    In the super rare occasion where you need weird or custom settings for your part, you should make a new process preset, in the format of `MFG - NAME - layerHeight printerType`.
+So, for example, if I really needed slow printing for a few parts, I might save a process called `MFG - SLOW - 0.20mm P1P`.

 ### Making Kanban Cards